Plasma display: Design

 To produce light, the cells need to be driven at a relatively high voltage (~300 volts) and the pressure of the gases inside the cell needs to be low (~500 torr).

 Plasma displays have a wide color gamut and can be produced in fairly large sizes—up to 3.8 m diagonally.
 They had a very low luminance "dark-room" black level compared with the lighter grey of the unilluminated parts of an LCD screen.
 (As plasma panels are locally lit and do not require a back light, blacks are blacker on plasma and grayer on LCDs.)
 LED-backlit LCD televisions have been developed to reduce this distinction.
 The display panel itself is about 6 cm thick, generally allowing the device's total thickness (including electronics) to be less than 10 cm.
 Power consumption varies greatly with picture content, with bright scenes drawing significantly more power than darker ones – this is also true for CRTs as well as modern LCDs where LED backlight brightness is adjusted dynamically.
 The plasma that illuminates the screen can reach a temperature of at least 1200 °C. Typical power consumption is 400 watts for a 127 cm screen.
 Most screens are set to "vivid" mode by default in the factory (which maximizes the brightness and raises the contrast so the image on the screen looks good under the extremely bright lights that are common in big box stores), which draws at least twice the power (around 500–700 watts) of a "home" setting of less extreme brightness.
 The lifetime of the latest generation of plasma displays is estimated at 100,000 hours (11 years) of actual display time, or 27 years at 10 hours per day.
 This is the estimated time over which maximum picture brightness degrades to half the original value.

 Plasma screens are made out of glass, which may result in glare on the screen from nearby light sources.
-Plasma display panels cannot be economically manufactured in screen sizes smaller than 82 cm.
+Plasma display panels cannot be economically manufactured in screen sizes smaller than 81 cm.
 Although a few companies have been able to make plasma enhanced-definition televisions (EDTV) this small, even fewer have made 32-inch (81-cm) plasma HDTVs.
 With the trend toward large-screen television technology, the 32-inch (81-cm) screen size was rapidly disappearing by mid-2009.
 Though considered bulky and thick compared with their LCD counterparts, some sets such as Panasonic's Z1 and Samsung's B860 series are as slim as 2.5 cm thick making them comparable to LCDs in this respect.
 Plasma displays are generally heavier than LCD and may require more careful handling, such as being kept upright.

 Plasma displays use more electrical power, on average, than an LCD TV using a LED backlight.
-Older CCFL backlights for LCD panels used quite a bit more power, and older plasma TVs used quite a bit more power than recent models.
+Older CCFL backlights for LCD panels used quite a bit more power, and older plasma TVs used quite a bit more power than more recent models.